Dirichlet energy and focusing NLS condensates of minimal intensity: Generalized quasi-momenta associated to compact sets

 We claim that there are $e := \sum_{j=1}^s (m_j+1)$ such arcs in $\Sigma$.
 Indeed we have taken all the steepest descent trajectories from the points $z_j$ (of which there are $(m_j+1)$).
 In the generic (Morse) case there are precisely $2k$ arcs and all $m_j=1$.
-We want to show \bp The domain $\mathcal D:= {\H} \setminus (\K\cup \Sigma)$ is {connected and} simply connected and the map $\xi=\P(z;\K)$ is univalent on $\mathcal D$ and maps it to the upper half $\xi$--plane minus finitely many vertical segments with one endpoint on the real axis. \ep For example, if all stagnation points are simple, then the system of cuts $\Sigma$ consists of the union of the two arcs of steepest descent from each such point.
+We want to show \bp The domain $\mathcal D:= {\H} \setminus (\K\cup \Sigma)$ is {connected and} simply connected and the map $\xi=\P(z;\K)$ is univalent on $\mathcal D$ and maps it to the upper half $\xi$--plane minus finitely many vertical segments with one endpoint on the real axis. \ep For example, if all stagnation points are simple, then the system of cuts $\Sigma$ consists of the union of the two arcs of steepest descent from each such point. {See caption of Fig. \ref{figZS}}.
 Then, each such pair of arcs is represented in the $\xi$--plane by a pair of vertical segments of the same length.
-We first prove the claims of connectedness. \bl The set ${\H} \setminus ( \K\cup \Sigma)$ is {connected and} simply connected. \el {\bf Proof.} This is the same as showing that $\K\cup \Sigma$ is a tree (in the sense of graph theory), with set $\mathcal V$ of $k+s+1$ vertices consisting of one node associated to each of the connected components $\K_0,\dots \K_k$, and one for each stagnation point $z_1,\dots, z_s$.
+We first prove the claims of connectedness. \bl The set ${\H} \setminus ( \K\cup \Sigma)$ is {connected and} simply connected. \el {\bf Proof.} Recall the description and definition of $\Sigma$ above \eqref{defSigmad}.
+The statement is the same as showing that $\K\cup \Sigma$ is a tree (in the sense of graph theory), with set $\mathcal V$ of $k+s+1$ vertices consisting of one node associated to each of the connected components $\K_0,\dots \K_k$, and one for each stagnation point $z_1,\dots, z_s$.
 The set of edges $\mathcal E$ consists of the $\sum_{j=1}^s(m_j+1) = s+k$ arcs in $\Sigma$.

 First we show that ${\H} \setminus ( \K\cup \Sigma)$ {is connected, i.e., it } has only one connected component; if not, then at least one component, say $\scr D$, is bounded (since $\Sigma$ is compact and the only non-compact component is $\K_0\supset\R$).
 The boundary of such $\scr D$ consists of pieces of boundaries of various $\K_\ell$'s, and edges of $\Sigma$ (and corresponds to a loop in the graph).